-This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession for unpaid rent.
+This matter proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 26, 2011, the landlord served the tenant with the Notice of Direct Request Proceeding via posting on the door, which was witnessed.
+The landlord submitted signed Proofs of Service of the Notice of Direct Request Proceeding; it declared that on February 8, 2013, the landlord served the tenant with the Notice of Direct Request Proceeding by posting it to the door of the rental unit.

-Section 90 of the Act determines that a document served in this manner is deemed to have been served three days later.
+Pursuant to Section 90 of the Residential Tenancy Act a document served in this manner is deemed to have been served three days later.